Bobby Orr: Post-hockey career

 The group represents such NHL players as Jeff Carter, Steve Downie, Taylor Hall, Nathan Horton, Connor McDavid, Adam McQuaid, Colton Orr (no relation), Patrick Sharp, Jason Spezza, Eric Staal, Jordan Staal, Marc Staal, and Cam Ward.
 Spezza, asked to comment on the experience of having Orr as an agent, replied: "I don't think I have a true feeling for how great he is.
 I have so much respect for him.
 I watch him on tapes and it's just ridiculous how good he was compared to the guys he was playing against.
 He's a great guy and you don't even know it's Bobby Orr, the way he talks to you."

 For a number of years, Orr has coached a team of top Canadian Hockey League junior players against a similar team coached by Don Cherry in the annual CHL Top Prospects Game.
 Cherry, briefly his former coach in Boston, considers Orr the greatest hockey player who ever lived, noting that Orr was a complete all-around player who could skate, score, fight, and defend.
 As of 2010, Orr's teams have won most of the games, winning seven of the eleven times Orr has coached against Cherry.
 Orr's participation was criticized as a conflict of interest while he was a player's agent and he stopped coaching in the series.
 Organizers of the series convinced Orr to return to coaching in the series.
 He stepped down again before the 2011 game for the birth of his second grandchild.
 One of the teams remained named 'Team Orr.'

 Since retiring, Orr has performed a number of ceremonial first puck drops with the Bruins, including at the 2010 NHL Winter Classic with Bobby Clarke, between the Bruins and the Flyers.
 Orr performed another ceremonial puck drop on October 20, 2016, Orr along with Milt Schmidt dropped the ceremonial puck at the Boston Bruins' first home game of the season.
+Most recently Orr along side former teammate Johnny Bucyk, performed the ceremonial puck drop at the 2023 Winter Classic.

 On November 3, 2013, Orr's long-awaited autobiography titled Orr: My Story, debuted at the #8 position on The New York Times best seller list for nonfiction.